In Depth: China’s Small Pig Farmers Stuck in Financing Mire After Swine Fever

-The outbreak of the unstoppable swine disease caused a change in insurers’ posture.
+The outbreak of the swine disease caused a change in insurers’ posture.
 Before the outbreak, insurers actively encouraged pig farmers to buy livestock insurance.
 Local pig farming associations and veterinary hospitals would also voluntarily promote such insurance, the retired official said.

 Even before the outbreak, insurers were under claims pressure in their livestock business because of high risks in the industry and large workloads in claim settlement.

-People’s Insurance Co. of China (PICC) accounts for nearly half of the country’s agricultural insurance market.
+The People’s Insurance Co.
+(Group) of China Ltd. (PICC) accounts for nearly half of the country’s agricultural insurance market.
 In the first nine months of 2019, the insurer provided 96.2 million yuan of coverage for 141 million finishing pigs and 9.35 million breeding sows.
 The company’s pig insurance business has long run losses as claim payments, operation costs and administration expenses exceeded premium revenue.

-In its half-year earnings report, PICC disclosed it made net claim payments of 7.31 billion yuan during the first six months this year, up 24.3% from a year ago.
+In its half-year earnings report, PICC disclosed it made net claim payments of 7.31 billion yuan during the first six months this year, up 24.3% from a year earlier.
 The loss ratio of its agriculture insurance climbed to 75.9% from 62.8% a year ago.